U.S. citizens killed in Israel festival disaster, anger mounts | Politics

 Avigdor Hayut, injured in the crush, lost his 13-year-old son.
 He said they were caught under a mass of people.
 "I was on the floor.
 Twenty seconds stood between me being with him now, no more.
 I was already numb and my vision was blurred," he told reporters before he was released from hospital to attend his son's funeral.

 "My son was screaming t to me 'daddy I'm going to die,'" Hayut said.
 "They got me out at the last minute."
-The Health Ministry said 32 of the dead had been identified by late Friday.
-The identification process paused for 24 hours in observance of the Jewish Sabbath and resumed on Saturday evening as families prepared for burials.
+The Health Ministry said 42 of the dead had been identified by late Saturday.
+The identification process paused for 24 hours in observance of the Jewish Sabbath and resumed on Saturday evening, and families held late-night burials.

 U.S. media have identified some of the dead, including a 19-year-old American citizen who was in Israel on a gap year.
-Canadian Prime Minister Justin Trudeau said on Friday that two Canadians were killed in the disaster.
+Two Canadians were killed in the disaster, Canadian Prime Minister Justin Trudeau said on Friday.

 Condolences poured in from leaders around the world, including U.S. President Joe Biden and Palestinian President Mahmoud Abbas.
 SAFETY CONCERNS